bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 @optional
 /**
  This method is called when splash ad material loaded successfully.
  */
 - (void)splashAdDidLoad:(BUSplashAdView *)splashAd;

 /**
  This method is called when splash ad material failed to load.
  @param error : the reason of error
  */
-- (void)splashAd:(BUSplashAdView *)splashAd didFailWithError:(NSError *)error;
+- (void)splashAd:(BUSplashAdView *)splashAd didFailWithError:(NSError * _Nullable)error;

 /**
  This method is called when splash ad slot will be showing.
  */
 - (void)splashAdWillVisible:(BUSplashAdView *)splashAd;

 /**
  This method is called when splash ad is clicked.
  */
 - (void)splashAdDidClick:(BUSplashAdView *)splashAd;

 /**
  This method is called when splash ad is closed.
  */
 - (void)splashAdDidClose:(BUSplashAdView *)splashAd;

 /**
  This method is called when splash ad is about to close.
  */
 - (void)splashAdWillClose:(BUSplashAdView *)splashAd;

+/**
+ This method is called when another controller has been closed.
+ @param interactionType : open appstore in app or open the webpage or view video ad details page.
+ */
+- (void)splashAdDidCloseOtherController:(BUSplashAdView *)splashAd interactionType:(BUInteractionType)interactionType;

 /**
  This method is called when spalashAd skip button  is clicked.
  */
 - (void)splashAdDidClickSkip:(BUSplashAdView *)splashAd;

 /**
  This method is called when spalashAd countdown equals to zero */
 - (void)splashAdCountdownToZero:(BUSplashAdView *)splashAd;

 @end

 ```